Hydro-Plant/Background-Worker/README.md

 # Background-Worker
-The background worker receives messages from the microcontroller and the gui, handles save files and timelapses.
+The background worker receives messages from the microcontroller and the gui, handles save files, the camera and timelapses.